 We provide non-judgemental, free and confidential support for sex workers in all sectors of the sex industry including:

-- Sexual health, safer working practices and condoms
+- Sexual health, safer working practices, condoms and contraception

 - Personal safety and Ugly Mugs